Sporarum/GeodeLoopless/README.md

 ### Description

-This is an attempt to create a type enforced framework to create and manipulate Primitive Recursive functions and sets in Scala.
+This is an attempt to develop a type enforced framework to create and manipulate Primitive Recursive functions and sets in Scala.